HectorMorgadoC/api_maintenance_management_floriambra/document/team/createTeam.md

     "statusCode": 400
 }

+- team does not exist

 {
     "message": "Key (xxx)=(team) already exists.",
     "error": "Bad Request",
     "statusCode": 400
 }

+- process does not exits

 {
     "message": "Key (processId)=(9a5ac9aa-ffe9-4616-9d12-85fa55b8b8d0) is not present in table \"process\".",